 Grocery objects existed before they were aggregated by the

-In contrast, Composition is like an organism.
+In contract, composition is like an organism.
 Say we create a class representing a

 Dog.
 It might be composed of classes like

 Tail.
-We would probably construct these in the
+We would probably construct these parts in the

 Dog class’s constructor, and when we dispose of the